Maximus019BG/codewars-2024-second-round-Maximus019BG/README.md

 # 🌟 ZipURL

 ZipURL is a high-performance, scalable URL shortener built with Java Spring Boot for the backend and Next.js for the frontend.
-With ZipURL, you can effortlessly generate short links, track clicks, and manage URLs.
+With ZipURL, you can effortlessly generate short links, track clicks, manage URLs and more.

 ## 📜 Features